daywalker90/holdinvoice/README.md

 They require ``glibc>=2.31``, which you can check with ``ldd --version``.

-In your cln config you must add:
+In your CLN config you must add:

 ```
 important-plugin=<path/to/holdinvoice>